oxfordinternetinstitute/oxonfair/README.md

     pip install 'oxonfair[full]'

 This will download and install enough code to run any notebooks except those comparing with fairlearn.
-This includes autogluon, pytorch, and XGBoost.
+This includes autogluon, PyTorch, and XGBoost.
 If this is too many dependencies, try a minimal install.

 ### Minimal install